 Two peanut butter hot chocolate bombs on a marble surface, drizzled with peanut butter and white chocolate.

-More Hot Chocolate Bomb Recipes
+More Hot Chocolate Bombs

 A marble surface with a variety of hot chocolate bombs.